KosmasDev/dbt-task-jaffle-shop/README.md

       +schema: dev              # These models will be built in the "dev" schema +materialized: view       # These models will be materialized as views
 ```

-> [!IMPORTANT]
-> The dbt_project.yml is the central configuration file for the dbt project.
-It tells dbt:
-> - Where the models live
-> - How they should be materialized (i.e., built in the warehouse)
-> - Which schema to use
-> - Other settings like testing, documentation, seeds, macros
-> So, every time we run `dbt run`, `dbt test`, `dbt build`, etc., dbt consults this file to know what to do with the models.

 #### 🧭 Create the __sources.yml file